 - Technical hilly hiking trails filled with rocks and gravel

 - Treadmill at home or the gym

-Another factor that affects mileage depends on your specific shoe type such as a minimalist racing flat versus a beefy trail running shoe.
+Another factor that affects mileage depends on the specific shoe type; such as a minimalist racing flat versus a beefy trail running shoe.

 What Are the Best Running Shoes?

 Above: Asics sneakers are very popular among runners.

 The best type of running shoe is the one that is perfect for the type of running you plan on doing.
 Think of the soles of your shoes as being similar to the treads on the tires of your car - racing slicks have to be replaced more often than all terrain tires.
 It is the same thing with shoes - racing flats and minimalist shoes are generally less durable due to having less material underfoot and will have to be replaced more often than other styles of running shoes.

 Road running shoes are the perfect choice to use on smoother surfaces such as treadmills, the local high school track or when jogging on flatter sidewalks and roads.
 These type of shoes are typically lightweight and provide a moderate amount of cushioning.
 You can find road running shoes that are more neutral, more flexible, or ones with motion control and stability features.